 “A rift valley with its high cliffs makes Þingvellir National Park a magnificent natural backdrop for the open air parliamentary assembly (or Alþing) of Iceland, which was held there annually from around 930 AD to 1798.”
 UNESCO World Heritage Site

-Combine the Þingvellir National Park with our favorite Golden Circle additions, a dip in the Secret Lagoon hot pool and lunch at a geothermal greenhouse.
-Hidden Iceland run a day tour from Reykjavik but do the traditional ‘circle’ in reverse to avoid the worst of the crowds.
-We start at the Secret Lagoon hot pool for a dip just as it opens then make our way to the Friðheimar tomato greenhouse for lunch.
-It’s here we take the time to say hello to the famous Icelandic horse before venturing further into the more popular sights of the Golden Circle.
+Aim to combine the Þingvellir National Park with our favorite Golden Circle additions.
+A dip in the Secret Lagoon hot pool and lunch at a geothermal greenhouse.
+Hidden Iceland run a day tour from Reykjavik.
+You would start at the Secret Lagoon hot pool for a dip just as it opens.
+Then make your way to the Friðheimar tomato greenhouse for lunch.
+It’s here we take the time to say hello to the famous Icelandic horses.
+Afterwards, you will spend the rest of the day at the more popular sights of the Golden Circle.

-We visit the regularly erupting geyser at Geysir and the thunderous Golden waterfall, Gullfoss.
+In the afternoon you visit the regularly erupting geyser at Geysir.
+Then the thunderous Golden waterfall, Gullfoss.
 It’s only at the very end of the day when many of the day-trippers are gone do we approach the Þingvellir National Park.
 Here we enjoy the views in the afternoon and walk some of the easier paths at our own pace before returning to Reykjavík.

-All four days can be expertly planned out as part of a private itinerary with additional activities added and hotel preferences considered.
-Get in touch with us and together we can make your dream journey through the UNESCO World Heritage Sites in Iceland come true!
+All four days can be expertly planned out as part of a private itinerary.
+Add in activities and hotel preferences to customise the experience.
+Alternatively, get in touch with us to map out our scheduled tours.
+Together we can make your dream journey through the UNESCO World Heritage Sites in Iceland come true!